timb-machine-mirrors/unikzforce-wormhole/README.md

 In this project, the packet forwarding mechanism is implemented using both XDP and TC layers of eBPF.
 The process is as follows:

-1. **MAC Address Lookup**: When a packet arrives at the VTEP (VXLAN Tunnel Endpoint), the system first checks the MAC address table.
+1. **MAC Address Lookup**: When a packet arrives at the VTEP, the system first checks the MAC address table.
     - **Entry Found**: If an entry for the destination MAC address is found in the MAC table, the packet is forwarded immediately using the XDP layer.
 This ensures low-latency forwarding.
     - **Entry Not Found**: If no entry is found for the destination MAC address, the packet is passed from the XDP layer up to the TC layer.